Policy and Advocacy Strategist

 - Share an example of a time when you worked with a diverse group of people to create change.
 What did you learn about yourself in the process?

-- Which of the three issue areas – justice-involved, bodily autonomy, or general civil liberty issues – would you want to be responsible for, and what is your past experience working on the issue(s)?
+- Which of the two issue areas – justice-involved or bodily autonomy – would you want to be responsible for, and what is your past experience working on the issue(s)?

 HOW TO APPLY